HSTS

 This documentation refers to the version 1.x of the web framework.

-The current version of the main
+The current version of the main branch is documented here.

 The HTTP Strict-Transport-Security response header (often abbreviated as HSTS) is a standard feature used to instruct clients that a site should only be accessed using HTTPS, and any attempt to access it using HTTP should be converted automatically to HTTPS.